Item 14: Understand lifetimes

 ~File(): close fd 3

-However, C++ did nothing to help with the problem of dangling pointers: it's still possible to hold on to a pointer to an object that's gone (and whose destructor has been called).
+However, C++ did nothing to help with the problem of dangling pointers: it's still possible to hold onto a pointer to an object that's gone (with a destructor that has been called):

 // C++ code.